msnively/slack-secret-box/README.md

 # slack-secret-box
-A way to anonymously save messages sent via a slash command in Slack and later retrieve them.
+A _very_ simple way to anonymously save messages sent via a slash command in Slack and later retrieve them.